The Energy And Base Breakdown

 I fear for BCOM85 sometimes because of the base metal setup.
 Aluminum and zinc are the clear leaders, copper feels like it is along for the ride, nickel can't get out of its own way, and cousin iron ore has fallen below all major moving averages and for now - can't get up.

-Philippino parliament rejected Regina Lopez, who wanted to audit Philippino nickel mines and suspend production on the same environmental grounds as China.
-Regina's out, nickels at the bottom of the range.
+The Philippines parliament rejected Regina Lopez, who wanted to audit Philippine nickel mines and suspend production on the same environmental grounds as China.
+Regina is out; nickels at the bottom of the range.

 Aluminum (chart right) can still rally on China's supply side reforms.
 They're trying to cut overcapacity.
 Wilbur Ross is trying to cut dumping and the bull picture is intact.
 If aluminum holds this trend, I see no reason why we don't test ALLY2K.
 Maybe there's a hat to print up.

-Zinc is trading right out of the Murphy's technical Analysis textbook.
-Priceless up trend in 2016, classic triple top and curl below the moving averages and ascending trend line.
-If zinc starts tanking below the 200-day moving average at $2500, you will see all the zinc elephants rushing through the brass keyhole.
+Zinc is trading right out of the Murphy's technical analysis textbook.
+Priceless uptrend in 2016, classic triple top and curl below the moving averages and ascending trend line.
+If zinc starts tanking below the 200-day moving average at $2,500, you will see all the zinc elephants rushing through the brass keyhole.

-It's safe to say the metals and mining sector (NYSEARCA:XME) will have a big technical problem on it's hands with its first close below the 200-day moving average since March of 2016.
+It's safe to say the metals and mining sector (NYSEARCA:XME) will have a big technical problem on its hands with its first close below the 200-day moving average since March of 2016.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.